finos/glue/docs/People_Business Partners/Employee_To_Organizational_Entity.md

 This table models the Job responsibilities within the Organizational Entity.
 Examples of Organizational Entity responibilities:
-# Members: Several employees typically form a team.
+**Members**: Several employees typically form a team.
 An employee is represented by a Employee and a team is represented by an Organizational Entity.
-#Supervisor: The members of a team are typically controlled by a team lead.
-Similarly, all other teams/divisions from higher up in the
-organizational hierarchy have a manager who is responsible for all underlying organizational entities.
+**Supervisor**: The members of a team are typically controlled by a team lead.
+Similarly, all other teams/divisions from higher up in the organizational hierarchy have a manager who is responsible for all underlying organizational entities.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|